 Research Knowledge Transfer Scheme

-- Scientific and organizational merits of the proposal.
-Enough details of the proposed program of activities should be provided to allow an evaluation of the scientific and educational merits of the proposal and its capacity to realize the intended aims.
+- Sufficient detail of the proposed program of activities should be provided to allow an evaluation of the scientific and educational merits of the proposal and its capacity to realize the intended aims.

 The grant will vary according to the characteristics of the proposed initiative, but will not exceed € 3500.

 Deadlines for the RKTS grants are: February 28th, May 15th, June 30th and October 31st.
 Please download and complete the attached PDF form and send it to email@example.com.

 Please see the above application form for a list of requirements.
 Relevant photo(s) would be appreciated.
 The report and any photo(s) provided by the applicant will be published on the EASP website, and mentioned in the next EBSP issue.